The Preservation Tradeoff: A Thermodynamic Bound in the Diminishing-Returns Regime: Physical Derivation of the Diminishing-Returns Regime

 The clustering of the rate parameter in this range reflects a fundamental finite-time thermodynamic tradeoff.
 Systems with $a < 2$ are noise-dominated, where thermal fluctuations spontaneously reverse error correction, leading to instability.
 Conversely, systems with $a \gg 3$ approach the reversible limit (``frozen'' regime), achieving high accuracy but at vanishingly slow operation speeds.
 The interval $a \in [2, 3]$ represents the maximum-power regime---the optimal compromise between thermodynamic stability and operational speed.

-\paragraph{The Conditional Prediction.} The theory does not assert that all systems must have $a \in [2, 3]$.
+\paragraph{The Conditional Prediction.} The bound $a \in [2, 3]$ is not derived from first principles as a universal constant; it represents an empirical characterization of well-adapted systems operating at finite speed.
+The theory does not assert that all systems must have $a \in [2, 3]$.
 A system with very strong coupling (large $\eta_{\mathrm{cpl}}$ or $W_{\mathrm{budget}}$) could exhibit $a \gg 3$, but such systems typically approach the reversible limit and operate slowly.
 Conversely, a system with weak coupling could exhibit $a < 2$, but would be noise-dominated and unstable.
 Instead, the theory makes a \emph{falsifiable conditional prediction}: Given a system that has been optimized for throughput and reliability to operate near this efficiency frontier ($a \in [2, 3]$), its optimal maintenance allocation $\kappa^*$ is constrained to the 30--50\% band.

-The observation that \textit{E.~coli} kinetic proofreading ($\kappa_{\mathrm{obs}} \approx 0.37$), TCP bulk transfer ($\kappa_{\mathrm{obs}} \approx 0.35$), and non-enzymatic DNA ligation~\cite{Aoyanagi2025} all independently occupy the same maintenance band suggests that $\kappa \in [0.30, 0.50]$ is a robust optimum across disparate optimization landscapes.
+The observation that \textit{E.~coli} kinetic proofreading ($\kappa_{\mathrm{obs}} \approx 0.37$), TCP bulk transfer ($\kappa_{\mathrm{obs}} \approx 0.35$), and non-enzymatic DNA ligation~\cite{Aoyanagi2025} all independently occupy the same maintenance band suggests that $\kappa \in [0.30, 0.50]$ is a robust conditional optimum across disparate optimization landscapes when diminishing returns and smooth saturation apply.
 In molecular systems, this is consistent with operation near the thermodynamic efficiency frontier ($a \in [2,3]$); in TCP, it arises primarily from distributed stability constraints (see Section~\ref{sec:validation}).

 \paragraph{Physical Interpretation of $a$.}

 \textbf{Biological systems.} At $T = 310$~K, ATP/GTP hydrolysis provides $\Delta\mu \sim 20\, k_B T$ per molecule.
 Kinetic proofreading expends 2--4 molecules per discrimination step~\cite{Hopfield1974,Johansson2012}, but only a fraction $\eta_{\mathrm{cpl}}$ of this energy couples to the discrimination bias (see Appendix~\ref{app:dissipation} for the normalization).
 For well-adapted systems, the effective rate parameter $a \approx 2$--$3$ reflects this coupling efficiency.